Pursuing PhD in Art History, University of Chicago

 Alan is currently pursuing a Ph.D. at the University of Chicago.
 He is studying postwar Japanese conceptual art and global contemporary art.

 When and why did you originally decide to study art history?

 I had taken a few art history courses at UM and was mostly okay in them.
 Memorizing images and dates was easy for me.
 I decided to study art history, though, after taking an internship course at the Ohr-O’Keefe Museum of Art, where I found dialogue with people who worked in the arts and artists themselves.
 This made art history relevant and enjoyable to me.
 Following that summer course, art history took on new meaning and I began to see it as something which I could perhaps be good enough in.

 Please discuss a few highlights of your undergraduate experience at UM.

 Educationally, my biggest highlight at that time was studying with Dr. Nicolas Trépanier in the History department.
 While only taking one class with him, the interest and research in Ottoman architecture and the architect Mimar Sinan was very inspiring and hopeful to me.
 I also enjoyed Nicolas’ own stories and directions as a young scholar.
-Socially, I was not really a UM person.
-I mostly hung around with High school friends, and did not participate in Greek or much social life.
-However, in retrospect, reviving the Vasari Society—the art history club—with Mattie Coddling, and under the direction of Dr. Wicker, was something I am proud of and happy to have been a part of.
+Socially, I was not really an “Ole Miss” person.
+I mostly hung around with high school friends, and did not participate in Greek or much social life.
+However, in retrospect, reviving the Vasari Society—the art history club—with Mattie Coddling, and under the direction of Dr. Wicker, was something I am proud of.
 Though it was towards the very tail end of my time, it made me think about the possibilities which could be found in further studies and school.

 What has been your educational/career path since graduation from UM?